PolinaDurdeva/test-automation-lieferando/README.md

 ## How to run

-You can run tests with 3 different ways using:
+You can run tests in 3 different ways using:
 - IDE
 - maven (version 3.6.3)
 - docker (version 19.03.8 or higher)

 ### I. Run using IDE

-1. Open project in IDE
+1. Open the project in IDE
 2. Resolve dependencies
 3. Navigate to a suite you want to run:
     - ui-test/src/test/resources/suites/ui-suite.xml
     - api-test/src/test/resources/suites/api-suite.xml
-4. click a right button and run selected suite
+4. Click the right button and run selected suite

  ### II.
 Run using maven

-1. Navigate to test-automation-lieferando project
+1. Navigate to test-automation-lieferando directory
 2. Run both suites using this command:

  ```